-Dr. Gretchen distinguishes between the current back-burnering of our own priorities and needs, and past back-burnering: “We have a saying, ‘If it’s hysterical, it’s historical.’
-In other words, when you’re having a strong visceral emotional response to something, it’s probably not just about what’s happening in the moment.
+Dr. Gretchen distinguishes between the current back-burnering of our own priorities and needs and past back-burnering: “We have a saying, ‘If it’s hysterical, it’s historical.’
+In other words, when you’re having a strong visceral emotional response to something, it’s probably not just about what’s happening at the moment.
 It probably has its roots in old family dynamics.”

 Bingo, that’s me.
 (And I thought this interview with Dr. Gretchen was going to help you.)